 - Consider using mulch around your carrots to stabilize and moderate soil temperature and moisture levels.

-- For small container gardening, choose mini cultivars like Paris Market or Little Fingers.
+- For small container gardening, choose mini cultivars like Mignon or Little Fingers, and make sure that you plant them in the right size container.

-Looking for more in-depth information on growing carrots (like preferred soil pH, planting depths and germination rates)?
+Looking for more in-depth information on growing carrots (like preferred soil pH and planting depths)?
 Check out the Gardening Guides page for carrot-cultivating specifications and other gardening resources.